HWL_Desktop_EN_HowToLoseWeight

 The very best vegetables for weight loss have protein percentages in the yellow and green columns.
 All vegetables have energy densities in the dark green column.

 Below, you’ll see two broad categories of vegetables: non-starchy and starchy.
-Each category is divided into subcategories, with vegetables listed from best to worst based on their protein percentage, energy density, net carbs, and fiber amounts.14
+Each category is divided into subcategories, with vegetables listed from best to worst based on their protein percentage, energy density, net carbs, and fiber amounts.

-In this guide, we provide nutrition information for the most common vegetables.15 These are based on average values.
+These are based on average values.
 Protein, carbs, and fiber content can vary slightly depending on growing conditions and differences in vegetable varieties.

 Non-starchy vegetables (mostly above ground)

-Aside from radishes and a few other exceptions, non-starchy vegetables grow mainly above the ground.16 They generally have higher protein percentages and lower energy densities than their starchy counterparts, which grow mainly below the ground.
+They generally have higher protein percentages and lower energy densities than their starchy counterparts, which grow mainly below the ground.
 And, with their low carb and calorie counts, non-starchy vegetables are ideal for all types of diets.

 Salad greens

 Spinach and other leafy greens are excellent for weight loss, for several reasons.
 For starters, most greens provide a lot of protein per calorie.
-Plus, they’re extremely low in net carbs and high in fiber, which can help you feel full.17 Some greens contain more fiber than net carbs!
+Plus, they’re extremely low in net carbs and high in fiber, which can help you feel full.

 Finally, they are versatile, easy to prepare, and widely available.
 You can, of course, eat greens in salads, such as our Spicy shrimp salad.
 Another great option is using lettuce to wrap a burger or meat, like this exotic Keto thai chicken lettuce wrap.